Trump signs his tax and spending cut bill at the White House July 4 picnic

-WASHINGTON — (AP) — President Donald Trump signed his package of tax breaks and spending cuts into law Friday after his cajoling produced almost unanimous Republican support in Congress for the domestic priority that could cement his second-term legacy.
+WASHINGTON — (AP) — President Donald Trump signed his package of tax breaks and spending cuts into law Friday in front of Fourth of July picnickers after his cajoling produced almost unanimous Republican support in Congress for the domestic priority that could cement his second-term legacy.

-Flanked by Republican legislators and members of his Cabinet, Trump signed the multitrillion-dollar legislation outside the White House, and then banged down the gavel that House Speaker Mike Johnson gifted him that was used during the bill's final passage Thursday.
+Flanked by Republican legislators and members of his Cabinet, Trump signed the multitrillion-dollar legislation at a desk on the White House driveway, then banged down a gavel gifted to him by House Speaker Mike Johnson that was used during the bill's final passage Thursday.

-Against odds that at times seemed improbable, Trump achieved his goal of celebrating a historic — and divisive — legislative victory in time for the nation's birthday.
-Fighter jets and a stealth bomber streaked through the sky over the annual White House Fourth of July picnic as Trump and first lady Melania Trump stepped out onto the White House balcony.
+Against odds that at times seemed improbable, Trump achieved his goal of celebrating a historic — and divisive — legislative victory in time for the nation's birthday, which also was his self-imposed deadline for Congress to send the legislation to his desk.
+Fighter jets and stealth bombers streaked through the sky over the annual White House Fourth of July picnic.

-The White House was hung with red, white and blue bunting for the regular Fourth of July festivities.
-The United States Marine Band played patriotic marches — and, in a typical Trumpian touch, tunes by 1980s pop icons Chaka Khan and Huey Lewis.
-The two separate flyovers bookended Trump’s appearance and the band playing the national anthem.
+The White House was hung with red, white and blue bunting for the Independence Day festivities.
+The U.S. Marine Band played patriotic marches — and, in a typical Trumpian touch, tunes by 1980s pop icons Chaka Khan and Huey Lewis.
+There were three separate flyovers.

+Trump spoke for a relatively brief 22 minutes before signing the bill, but was clearly energized as the legislation's passage topped a recent winning streak for his administration.
+That included the Iran campaign and a series of U.S. Supreme Court rulingshe's fought for.

+Vice President JD Vance was traveling in the Dakotas with his family and missed the ceremony.
+A line on the bill where he would have signed because of his role as president of the Senate was crossed out and Sen. Tom Cotton, R-Ark., added his name instead, photographs show.
+Cotton has the responsibility of stepping in when the vice president isn't available for his Senate duties.

 The legislation extends Trump’s 2017 multitrillion-dollar tax cuts and cuts Medicaid and food stamps by $1.2 trillion.
 It provides for a massive increase in immigration enforcement.
 Congress’ nonpartisan scorekeeper projects that nearly 12 million more people will lose health insurance under the law.